icloudkit/example/docs/Uncategorized/readme.txt

 Grid Computing 网格计算
 Distributed Computation 分布式计算

-SaaS
+SaaS Software as a Service
-IaaS
+IaaS Infrastructure as a Service
-PaaS
+PaaS Platform as a Service
-Caas
+Caas Communications as a Service
-TaaS
+TaaS Things as a Service
+MaaS Machine as a Service
+DaaS Device as a Service
+Big Data as a Service
 互联网+

 Network of Documents